 The essential first step is the simple (though not always easy) act of Identifying what you want to accomplish.
-Unfortunately, typical productivity advice tends to skip over this step entirely.
+Unfortunately, standard productivity advice tends to skip over this step entirely.

-There’s a saying in the engineering world that “mistakes are cheapest at the beginning.”
-Meaning that problems that come up on a project are far easier to resolve in the design and planning stages than they are once the product has been designed, built, optimized, or even sold.
-The number of people and steps involved make issues harder and costlier to fix at later stages of a project.
+There’s a saying in the engineering world that “mistakes are the cheapest at the beginning.”
+Problems on a project are far easier to resolve in the design and planning stages than once the product has been designed, built, optimized, or even sold.
+The number of people and steps involved make issues harder and costlier to fix at later project stages.

 The same applies to designing and building our own lives.
-The most common “design” issue we have with building the life we want is that there often is no design.
-We don’t put enough time or energy into figuring out what is essential to us and what we really want.
+The most common “design” issue we have with creating the life we want is that there often is no design.
+We don’t put enough time or energy into figuring out what is essential to us and what we want most.
 So we take whatever comes along, try to fit all of it in, and ultimately don’t make it very far.

 Before we jump ahead to optimizing and fine-tuning the details, we need clarity.
-Let’s figure out exactly what we want the “product” of our productivity to be, what our most important goals are.
+So let’s figure out exactly what we want the “product” of our productivity to be, our most important goals.
 Then when we do reach that optimization step, we’ll be cruising like never before.

 1. Isolate Your Priority

 Did you know that for most of the history of the word “priority”, it was only ever used as singular?
 The plural “priorities” is a fairly modern invention.
-That’s because a priority really should be something so important to you that it stands head and shoulders above everything else in your life right now, the one most essential thing that will have the biggest positive impact on your life.
+That’s because a priority should be something so important to you that it stands head and shoulders above everything else in your life right now, the essential thing that will have the most significant positive impact on your life.

 Having a priority is about creating clarity.
 It’s about determining the #1 Most Super-Important Thing in your life right now.
 Because then you can focus your time, energy, and resources on achieving that one thing.

 This doesn’t mean you should only ever have one objective, set in stone for all time; far from it.
 As you’ll see in tip #2, goals work best when they live, evolve, and change along with us.
-But if you want to achieve any of them, you will need to maintain focus on the current most important thing.
+But if you want to achieve any of them, you must focus on the most important one.

 2. Know Your Goals

 Reinforce the clarity and focus of your vision by clearly keeping track of it.
 It’s great to write down your goals somewhere, starting with a priority and going from there.
-A concrete reminder of what you are working toward is an invaluable tool in Identifying and focusing on what is most important for you right now.
+A concrete reminder of what you are working toward is an invaluable tool in Identifying and focusing on what is most important to you.

-But as you solidify your goals and track your progress, remember this: writing down your goals does not make them into eternal absolutes.
+But as you solidify your goals and track your progress, remember this: writing down your goals does not make them eternal absolutes.
 Situations change, as do our abilities, opportunities, and needs.
-Don’t be afraid to periodically check in on your goals.
-The benefit of this is twofold: It helps keep you on track with your goals, and also keeps your goals on track with you.
+So don’t be afraid to check in on your goals periodically.
+This benefit is twofold: It helps keep you on track with your goals and your goals on track with you.

-Once you know what your goals are and what your most important focus is, you’ve taken the first step to working Smarter.
-And from there, you’re well on your way to crushing those goals.
+Once you know your goals and your most important focus, you’ve taken the first step to working Smarter.
+And from there, you’re on your way to crushing those goals.

-Alright, so you’ve mastered the first big step, and Identified what you most want to improve in your life.
+Alright, so you’ve mastered the first big step and Identified what you most want to improve in your life.
 You know what your goals are.
 You’ve isolated your current #1 Most Super-Important Thing (your priority).
-The next step is my personal favorite, because it is usually where the most opportunity lies.
-Now that we have a picture of what is important, we can start to liberally cut back on everything else.
+The next step is my favorite because it is usually where the most opportunity lies.
+Now that we have a picture of what is essential, we can liberally cut back on everything else.

 3. Free Up Resources

-I don’t know exactly what your aspirations are in life, or what your #1 Most Super-Important Thing is.
+I don’t know what your aspirations are in life or what your top priority is.
 But I do know two things about your life:

 - You will need one or more resources like time, money, physical effort, or mental energy to get where you want to go, and

-- There is a number of things in your life taking up these resources, yet not making you any happier
+- There are many things in your life taking up these resources but not making you any happier

 Because your resources are finite (you only have so much time, energy, or money to spend in a day) you’ll make better use of them if you consciously budget your resources.

-If you want to invest in yourself or your business, then let’s look for what we can remove that’s draining your budget.
-Maybe you don’t have enough hours in your day for the work you want to do.
-I promise that those hours are already there, they’re just being drained by something else that doesn’t need to be there.
-This pattern holds true for every personal resource in your arsenal.
+If you want to invest in yourself or your business, let’s look for what we can remove that’s draining your budget.
+For example, maybe you don’t have enough hours for the work you want to do.
+I promise those hours are already there; they’re just being drained by something else that doesn’t need to be there.
+This pattern holds for every personal resource in your arsenal.

 Whatever it is, the objective here is to Reduce the clutter and the noise to make more room for you and your most important work.